 The Company is not subject to any externally imposed capital requirements.
-No changes were made in the objectives, policies or processes during the years ended 30 June 2016 and 30 June 2015.
+The Company's overall strategy remains unchanged since the last financial year ended 30 June 2016.
+No changes were made in the objectives, policies or processes during the years ended 30 June 2017 and 30 June 2016.